etternagame/etterna/Docs/BuildingUpgrade.md

 msbuild Etterna.sln /p:Platform="Win32" /p:Configuration="Release"  # Only for 32bit CMake generator
 msbuild Etterna.sln /p:Platform="x64"   /p:Configuration="Release"  # Only for 64bit CMake generator
 ```

+## Distribution

+We use CMake's CPack module to build distribution files.
+Currently, we create distribution binaries for Windows and macOS.

+**Windows only prerequisite**: Install the latest version of [Nullsoft Scriptable Install System](https://nsis.sourceforge.io/Main_Page)

+To build a distribution file for the operating system you are using, run `cpack` in the build directory after compiling.